vitessce/vitessceR/index.md

 vc$widget()
 ```

-For a full example, visit the [Usage with SeuratData](articles/seuratdata.html) page.
+For a full example, visit the [Usage with JSON](articles/json_remote.html) page.

-To customize the view config passed into the widget (or to define a view config manually), please see the documentation for the `VitessceConfig` class.
+To customize the view config passed into the widget (or to define a view config manually), please see the documentation for the [`VitessceConfig`](reference/VitessceConfig.html) class.